 On April 30, 2021, each of the Partnership and its joint venture partner, Amarillo Midstream, LLC, sold its 50% interest in Amarillo Rattler, LLC ("Amarillo Rattler") to EnLink Midstream Operating, LP for aggregate total gross potential consideration of \$75.0 million, consisting of \$50.0 million at closing, \$10.0 million upon the first anniversary of closing and up to \$15.0 million in contingent earn-out payments over a three-year span based upon Diamondback's development activity.
 The earn-out payments are contingent on connected wells drilled in Diamondback's leasehold acreage in the specified earn-out area during each year between 2023 and 2025.
-Net of transaction expenses and working capital adjustments, the Partnership received \$23.5 million at closing, with an incremental \$5.0 million due in April 2022, which resulted in a gain from sale of equity method investments of \$23.0 million, which is included in gain (loss) on sale of equity method investments on the consolidated statement of operations.
+Net of transaction expenses and working capital adjustments, the Partnership received \$23.5 million at closing, with an incremental \$5.0 million due in April 2022, which resulted in a gain on sale of equity method investments of \$23.0 million in the consolidated statement of operations for the nine months ended September 30, 2021.
 The Partnership's share of the contingent earn-out payments, which cannot exceed \$7.5 million in total over the three-year span, will be recorded if and when the contingent payments become realizable.

 On June 28, 2021, the Partnership closed on the sale of one of its real estate properties located in Midland, Texas for proceeds of \$9.1 million, including closing adjustments.
-The sale resulted in a loss on disposal of \$1.6 million, which is included in (gain) loss on disposal of assets on the consolidated statement of operations.
+The sale resulted in a loss on disposal of assets of \$1.6 million, in the consolidated statement of operations for the ninemonths ended September 30, 2021.